The CornerStone Initiative was awarded $5,000 from the Vector Wealth Strategies Community Impact Fund in July 2015 and again in May 2018.

 Since being awarded the grant from Vector, CornerStone has been able to host two semesters of classes that address the issues faced in unemployment or under-employment.
 JFL is an 8-week class that prepares individuals for resumes, interviews and a multitude of soft skills needed to be competitive in today's job market.
 There is a huge relational piece as each student is paired with a mentor who makes a one-year commitment to their "student" as they learn to navigate all of the issues surrounding today's job market.

-CornerStone is thankful for the 2015 grant as they enter into their third semester of JFL and continue to see members of their community enter the job market.
+CornerStone is thankful for the 2015 and 2018 grants as they enter into their third semester of JFL and continue to see members of their community enter the job market.

 "We don't give anyone dignity," said Akers.
 "We simply get the privilege of having a front row seat to seeing dignity restored as individuals begin to come to the realization that God created them with a beautiful plan and that their lives have purpose."